francisborja/master/_posts/2017-04-15-one-week-in-singapore-without-a-phone.md

 (A separate blog post will be written about securing one's privacy online and in the real world.)

-I was also considering asking strangers to use their phone, but I did not possess the required social skills to proceed to this level of interaction.
+I also considered asking strangers to use their phone, but I did not possess the required social skills to proceed to this level of interaction.
 Maybe when I've transcended from the bonds of this world and permitted myself a higher form of social contact...